Chern-Simons-Matter Theories at Large Baryon Number

-Large charge as it is, this method has interesting applications for understanding the nature of Chern-Simons matter theories themselves.
-For example, as we show in the main body of the paper, the ground state configuration of this theory is homogeneous for any values of $k$.
-What is interesting about this result is that it contradicts the conventional wisdom that Chern-Simon-matter theories reduce to ungauged models projected onto the singlet sector at large $k$ -- The ungauged model of $SU(2)$ Chern-Simons matter theory is just $O(4)$ Wilson-Fisher model with two Cartans of the charge density matrix turned on by the same amount, \it i.e., \rm $\rho_1=\rho_2$ in the convention of \cite{Hellerman:2017efx, Hellerman:2018sjf}, whose ground state configuration is known to be inhomogeneous.
-Note that the notion of the ground state configuration makes sense even when $1\muchlessthan J\muchlessthan k$, as I explain in the main body of the paper; the order of limits is not an issue here.

-Because of Chern-Simons-matter dualities, the result can also be used to understand the symmetry breaking pattern and the ground state configuration of the fermionic duals at large monopole number.
+Related, one practical aspect of the large charge universality class is that we can check the dualities by checking if two theories belong to the same class.
+The final goal in this regard should be checking the bose-fermi duality relating Chern-Simons theories coupled to bosons and fermions, by writing down the effective theory on both sides and comparing the two.
 The analysis of systems including fermions have seldom been considered at large charge,\footnote{ Models with supersymmetry (hence containing fermions) with or without moduli have been considered in \cite{Hellerman:2017sur,Hellerman:2018sjf,Hellerman:2018xpi} and in \cite{Hellerman:2015nra}, respectively.
 There have been studies about non-relativistic models containing fermions too \cite{Favrod:2018xov,Kravec:2018qnu, Kravec:2019djc}. } but this could become one step forward towards such an analysis, with an ultimate goal of understanding particle-vortex dualities \cite{Karch:2016sxi, Seiberg:2016gmd, Murugan:2016zal} in a fully controlled, quantitative fashion.
-After all, the study of dualities would be much easier if both sides of the dualities are weakly-coupled; this can be achieved using the large charge expansion, suppressing the coupling constants in both sides of the dualities.